 What is Shopify?

-Shopify is a Software-as-a-Service (SaaS) eCommerce platform that was founded in 2006 with the goal of making it easy for consumers to build online businesses.
-With over 1.4 million active companies, Shopify is one of the most popular shopping cart systems in the world, with over 1.4 million active businesses.
+Shopify is a SaaS (software-as-a-service) eCommerce platform designed to make it simple for users to open online stores.
+Shopify is one of the most popular shopping cart systems in the world, with over 1.4 million active businesses.

 It is always a viable solution, regardless of the size of your company.
 Built-in functionality and scalability are two characteristics that contribute to user trust and reputation.

 Pricing for Shopify